hartsick/hartsick.github.io/README.md

 # christa.town

-The personal site and blog of me, Christa Hartsock, built with Jekyll and served via Github Pages.
+The code for the [personal site and blog of me, Christa Hartsock,](https://christa.town) built with Jekyll and served via Github Pages.

 This is just a public repo because I wanted to play with Github Pages and you have to pay to have Github Pages with a private repo.
 Maybe you'll find it useful, though!